panlm/panlm.github.io/docs/GenAI/build-mcp-server-on-ec2.md

 EOF
 ```

-- use a docker-compose file to orchestrate
+- use a docker-compose file to orchestrate, the last one is use streamable http and use multi mcp server in single port.
 ```sh
 cat > docker-compose.yaml <<-'EOF'
 services: